zeditor01/cdc_examples/C009_cdcims.md

 <h3 id="4.2">4.2 Edit the Parameters member</h3>

-<p>Editing the parameters member <code>CCDC.I1.USERSAMP(CECCUSPC)</code> is a critical step.
-It will generate
-fully customised JCL for pretty much everything you need to do to deploy the Classic CDC instance in your environment.
+Editing the parameters member <code>CCDC.I1.USERSAMP(CECCUSPC)</code> is a critical step.
+It will generate fully customised JCL for pretty much everything you need to do to deploy the Classic CDC instance in your environment.
-You will need to gather configuration information for z/OS, TCPIP, IMS, MQ and so forth to populate the parameters member.</p>
+You will need to gather configuration information for z/OS, TCPIP, IMS, MQ and so forth to populate the parameters member.

-<p>Many of the default paramaters will be just fine.
-You should review the descriptions for each of the parameters that are
-provided inside the parameters member to assess whether they need to be changed in your system.
+Many of the default paramaters will be just fine.
+You should review the descriptions for each of the parameters that are provided inside the parameters member to assess whether they need to be changed in your system.
-In this worked example the parameters (and line numbers for V11.3) that we edited were as follows.</p>
+In this worked example the parameters (and line numbers for V11.3) that we edited were as follows.

 <ul>
 <li>Line 43, specify the installation HLQ <code style="color:#00FF00; background-color:#000000">CACINHLQ="CCDC"</code>
 <li>Line 45, specify the instance HLQ <code style="color:#00FF00; background-color:#000000">CACUSHLQ="CCDC.I1"</code>